The essence of feeling and imagination

-I’m from a small-ish township in New Jersey called Willingboro, and I lived at 24 Triangle Lane.
-I learned who I was and what I wanted to do with my life while attending Twin Hills Elementary.
+I learned who I was and what I wanted to do with my life while attending Twin Hills Elementary, or at least that’s what I’ve found out.
 I transferred to Joseph A. McGinley for two years and then to Mildred McGowan for my final year in New Jersey.

 In 2003, my mother and I moved to Cincinnati, Ohio.

-No matter how many times I’d sung the states and the capitols song, I couldn’t remember where Ohio was on the map.
-When I woke up in the Uhaul the sight of Ohio made me nauseous.
+When I woke up in the Uhaul the sight of the area made me nauseous.
 There were no sidewalks, no schools inside of the neighborhoods, no Arabs, no Turkish folks, no Puertorriquenos and no Brown people.
 Where were all of my brothers and sisters?
 Was I ever going to find a playmate?
 How was I supposed to walk to school if there are no sidewalks?
+Where was the school?

 In school I was looking for color everywhere!
-There was not a single one to connect with.
-I did find two good friends from two different cliques, Kristin Balzer and Taylor Hosey.
-As a true individual I am still avoid cliques and group think.
+There was not a single person to connect with, without having to befriend a gang of people.
+However, I did find two good friends from two different cliques, Kristin Balzer and Taylor Hosey.

 Finding Myself Through Others